PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Related Works

-To further mitigate smoothing artifacts, several generative adversarial network (GAN)-based, and transformer-based methods have been proposed.
-One notable work is CNCL by Genf et al. \cite{b12}, which introduces separate models for noise and content components that are fused and evaluated using a PatchGAN discriminator, thereby avoiding conventional L1/L2-driven objectives.
-Extending this dual-signal concept, Huang et al. \cite{b13} proposed a dual-domain GAN architecture operating in both image and gradient spaces to better preserve edges and fine details.
-Adversarial and structural loss functions have also been explored, such as the GAN-based ultrasound despeckling method proposed by Mishra et al. \cite{b14}, which reduces smoothing introduced by conventional loss functions while improving visual fidelity.
+To further mitigate smoothing artifacts, several generative adversarial network (GAN)-based and transformer-based methods have been proposed.
+One notable work is CNCL by Geng et al. \cite{Geng2022}, which introduces separate models for the noise and content components, which are fused and evaluated with a PatchGAN discriminator, thereby avoiding conventional L1/L2-driven objectives.
+Extending this dual-signal concept, Huang et al. \cite{Huang2022} proposed a dual-domain GAN architecture that operates in both the image and gradient spaces to better preserve edges and fine details.
+Adversarial and structural loss functions have also been explored, including the GAN-based ultrasound despeckling method proposed by Mishra et al. \cite{Mishra2018}, which mitigates the smoothing introduced by conventional loss functions while improving visual fidelity.
+Recent advances have also focused on specialized detail recovery and domain knowledge integration for medical image denoising.
+SDGAN \cite{Wang_DRMID_2019} demonstrates improved detail reconstruction through a two-stage approach that first performs preliminary denoising before specifically recovering lost textures, showing significant gains in PSNR and SSIM metrics for Wireless Capsule Endoscopic images.
+Multi-task learning is also used, as in MTD-GAN \cite{Kyung_MTDGAN_2022}, which introduces a multi-task discriminator framework that simultaneously performs classification, segmentation, and reconstruction to preserve fine details.
+Along similar lines, recent work by \cite{Yin_SDKGLDCT_2022} has successfully leveraged domain knowledge through segmentation-guided approaches, demonstrating that integrating precise semantic segmentation information can significantly enhance LDCT denoising performance and enable coarse-grained knowledge sharing across different datasets.
 Despite these improvements, GAN-based models remain challenging to train, are computationally expensive, and are prone to generating hallucinated or novel artifacts.